bpj/pandoc-list-table/README.md

 ## Compatibility

-With Pandoc version 2.10 Pandoc's internal representation of tables changed from the earlier simple model to a model which allows "complex" tables more similar to HTML tables (colspan/rowspan etc.), so that existing filters written to work with the old simple Table object don't work with Pandoc 2.10.0 and Pandoc 2.10.1 After Pandoc version 2.10.1 the Lua filter engine supports, as a compatibility measure, a new SimpleTable object type similar to the old simple Table object, and provides functions to convert between SimpleTable objects and the new "complex" Table type.
+With Pandoc version 2.10 Pandoc's internal representation of tables changed from the earlier simple model to a model which allows ["complex" tables](#a-note-on-terminology) more similar to HTML tables (colspan/rowspan etc.), so that existing filters written to work with the old simple Table object don't work with Pandoc 2.10.0 and Pandoc 2.10.1 After Pandoc version 2.10.1 the Lua filter engine supports, as a compatibility measure, a new SimpleTable object type similar to the old simple Table object, and provides functions to convert between SimpleTable objects and the new "complex" Table type.
 As of Pandoc 2.10.1 Pandoc's Markdown reader and writer do as yet not have any syntax supporting the new "complex" table features, and since it is not clear how this filter might support complex tables no support for the complex Table object type has been implemented in this filter either.

 Due to the changed table model in Pandoc 2.10 this filter does not work with Pandoc versions 2.10.0 and 2.10.1 inclusive.
-As of filter version 20201001 (that's YYYYMMDD!) there is a check in place which uses the [SimpleTable][] constructor if it exists and throws an error if the [PANDOC_VERSION][] >= 2.10.0 but SimpleTable does not exist.
+As of filter version 20201001 (that's YYYYMMDD!) there is a check in place which uses the [SimpleTable][] (see also the [SimpleTable pull request][]) constructor if it exists and throws an error if the [PANDOC_VERSION][] >= 2.10.0 but SimpleTable does not exist.
 Thus the filter should work both with nightlies where SimpleTable exists and with the next release of Pandoc.
 If SimpleTable